AutomateOrBust/content-docs/content-repo/extra-docs/articles/PS-Remote.md

    3. Select **Define this policy setting**.

    4. Select **Automatic** for the service startup mode.
-This setting will ensure that the WinRM service will be started automatically on the relevant hosts.
+This setting ensures that the WinRM service is started automatically on the relevant hosts.

    5. Click ***OK**.

 !["WinRM service startup"](https://raw.githubusercontent.com/demisto/content-docs/de30769a3caa7d8d880563ff613857c7486fbcbf/docs/doc_imgs/reference/PowershellRemoting/8-gpo.JPG "WinRM service startup")

 ### Workgroup settings
-It is possible to configure the Powershell Remoting to work in a workgroup (non-domain) environment.
+You can configure the Powershell Remoting to work in a workgroup (non-domain) environment.
 The network settings and configuration are the same as described in the [Domain Settings](#domain-settings) section.
 To configure the host within the workgroup to accept PowerShell remote connections:

 1. For the host on which to enable PowerShell remoting, open the Powershell command prompt as an administrator and type **Enable-PSRemoting**.